FramedYannick/Thesis-Source-Code/Readme.md

 See also the list of [contributors](https://github.ugent.be/ydandois/Thesis-Source-Code/graphs/contributors) who participated in this project.

-## Give credit where it is due.
+## Give credit where it is due!

 Some code was used from these people or pages their suggestion:
 * [Flutefreak7] (http://stackoverflow.com/users/1639671/flutefreak7) - for his code of R-square
 * [Marcos Duarte] (https://github.com/demotu/BMC) - for his code of peak detection
-* [Sean Seyler] (https://pythonhosted.org/MDAnalysis/documentation_pages/analysis/psa.html#seyler2015) - for his extended documentation on Fréchet distances
+* [Sean Seyler] (https://pythonhosted.org/MDAnalysis/documentation_pages/analysis/psa.html#seyler2015) - for his extended documentation on Fréchet distance

 ## Acknowledgments